silnrsi/wstr/src/content/docs/scrlang/unicode/qa48-unicode.md

 ---
-title: Unicode Status of the Pyu Script
+title: Unicode Status for Pyu
 description: Supplementary script page
 sidebar:
     hidden: true
-lastUpdated: 2025-08-29
+lastUpdated: 2025-09-02
 ---

 The Pyu script is not yet in Unicode.
-The script has a tentative allocation at U+117A0..U+117FF in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.
+The script has a tentative allocation at U+117A0..U+117FF in the {link:http://www.unicode.org/roadmaps/smp/ Roadmap to the SMP} for the Unicode Standard.

 [comment]: # (end of intro)

 [comment]: # (start of blocks)

 [comment]: # (end of blocks)

 [comment]: # (start of chars)

 [comment]: # (end of chars)